 Wisconsin Public Records Law (WPRL) (Wis.
 Stats. §§ 19.31-19.39) embodies the principle that all persons are entitled to the greatest possible information regarding government affairs and the official acts of government officers.
 Consistent with this principle, WPRL creates a strong legal presumption in favor of complete public access to public records.

 Scope of the Law

-The term “records” is broadly defined to include almost all information existing in physical form maintained by a public institution, including UW System institutions.
+The term “records” is broadly defined to include almost all information existing in a tangible medium maintained by a public institution, including UW System institutions.
 The definition of records includes electronic records such as email.
 Excluded from the definition of records are notes, drafts, preliminary computations, and similar items prepared for personal use.
 Also excluded are personal property having no relation to the owner’s public office; material to which access is limited by copyright, patent or bequest; and published material available for sale or at the public library.
 Wis.
 Stat. § 19.32 (2).
 In addition, WPRL does not require the custodian to create new records to respond to a request, nor does it require custodians to answer questions.
 Wis.
 Stat. § 19.35 (1)(L).

 Responding to a Record Request